 It’s been a month or so and I still haven’t been nominated for a Grammy, but turns out I’m kind of a prodigy.
 Most people have a two-and-half-octave range — I can hit three.
 In theory.
 I can’t consistently do it.

 Learning new things as an adult is hard, especially when you’ve spent years doing everyday tasks, like breathing and talking, completely wrong.
 Good thing I don’t embarrass easily because I have been doing some weird stuff to try and engage my CricoThyroid, or CT, muscle, which will allow me to hit higher octaves.
 I sit there trying to talk in a British accent (“Oooooooooh DEEEEEEEEaaaaaaar!) and make my face go slack.
-My teacher works hard, trying to give me cues that’ll help me get the hang of for-real singing, but nothing’s really clicking.
+My teacher, Cynthia, works hard, trying to give me cues that’ll help me get the hang of for-real singing, but nothing’s really clicking.
 Everything feels so weird and awkward.
-Then she suggested something that I absolutely could relate to and understand.
+Then Cynthia suggested something that I absolutely could relate to and understand.

 “This is gross,” she said, “but imagine you’re throwing up, think about how open your throat is…”